I am a proud ScholarShare 529 Ambassador. This is a sponsored post.

 As a kid, I couldn’t wait to go to college.
 I grew up watching shows like A Different World, and movies like School Daze, and I wanted to experience what I saw on the screens.
 My parents didn’t attend college, but they were supportive of me going.
 They didn’t really know how to encourage me to want to go, so it was good that I had my own university ambitions.

 My husband and I are both adamant that our kids attend college after they graduate high school.
 Even though it’s a mandate, I want them to be excited about it.
 We’re starting now.
-Our daughter is 9, and the baby is only 13 months, but it’s not too soon to get them in a higher education state of mind!
+Our daughter is 9, and the baby is only 13 months, but it’s not too soon to get them in a college state of mind!

 How to get your little kids excited about college